ecg-icas/icas/src/source/campaign-overview.rst

 """"""""""""""""""

 Campaigns can have targeting criteria, allowing you some customization on the target group of customers that your ads will be shown to.
 See :ref:`campaign_targeting_overview` for more info.

-.. _campaign_cpc:

-Campaign CPC
-""""""""""""

-You can set a fixed CPC for all ads in this campaign.
-CPC has impact on where the ad(s) will be shown (higher or lower in the results page, etc).
-This CPC will be charged for every click on ads in this campaign.
-The campaign CPC can be overridden for individual ads in the campaign using :ref:`campaign_linkedads_overview`.